haqq-network/docs/docs/user-guides/nft.md

 :::tip
 Before start - setup your wallet
-In this article, you will need an EVM-compatible wallet configured for the HAQQ testedge2 - test network , such as MetaMask or Haqq Wallet.
+In this article, you will need an EVM-compatible wallet configured for the HAQQ testedge2 - test network, such as MetaMask or Haqq Wallet.

 Follow the [Metamask](../user-guides/connect-your-wallet/Metamask/#connect-to-testnet) guide for more info on how to setup your wallet account.
 :::